drtran/spring-cloud/readme.md

 - Java JDK 1.8
 - Spring STS 3.9.5
+- Spring Boot 2.0.3 (latest as of August 1 2018)

 ## Discovery service project

 In order to create, run and maintain a microservice efficiently and effectively, some type of service discovery is necessary.
 This project runs a service discovery server that allows microservices to register their services by names and their potential clients can discover them also by names.

+This project is needed by nearly all subsequent projects, including the Spring Cloud Config project, config-server

 ## Configuration server project